gamma-opt/pyDecisionProgramming/docs/N-monitoring.rst

 .................

 .. image:: figures/n-month-pig-breeding.svg
-  :alt: The influence diagram of the N-monitoring problem described be
+  :alt: The influence diagram of the N-monitoring problem described below

 The influence diagram of the generalized :math:`N`-monitoring problem where :math:`N\ge 1` and